-These formalities can easily escape attention, however, since in most states the names of the candidates for elector do not even appear on the election day ballot.
-Indeed, in many states the ballot contains no mention of a role for electors at all.
-Instead, the names of candidates for president and vice president appear on the ballots, accompanied by political party designation.
-Votes for these candidates are then turned by state law into votes for electors.
-Even where ballots do make some mention of electors, the names of presidential and vice-presidential candidates appear and are typically given greater prominence.
+These formalities can easily escape attention, however, since in most states the names of the candidates for elector do not even appear on the election day ballot.2 Indeed, in many states the ballot contains no mention of a role for electors at all.3 Instead, the names of candidates for president and vice president appear on the ballots, accompanied by political party designation.
+Votes for these candidates are then turned by state law into votes for electors.4 Even where ballots do make some mention of electors, the names of presidential and vice-presidential candidates appear and are typically given greater prominence.
 To all appearances voters are thus casting ballots directly for presidential and vice-presidential candidates.
-That is surely the working assumption of the overwhelming preponderance of the voters in the country, even if some of them - perhaps even many - appreciate that the eventual winner is determined by the electoral vote count.
+That is surely the working assumption of the overwhelming preponderance of the voters in the country, even if some of them- perhaps even many-appreciate that the eventual winner is determined by the electoral vote count, which they easily come to appreciate is determined on a state-by-state basis by the popular vote for presidential and vice-presidential candidates (or district-by-district for some of the electors from Maine and Nebraska).

-The reason for this dissonance between appearances and formalities is that presidential electors were originally conceived of as independent decision makers who would come to the state meetings to engage in genuine discussion and debate about who in the nation would makes the best president.
+The reason for this dissonance between appearances and formalities is that presidential electors were originally conceived of as independent decisionmakers who would come to the state meetings to engage in genuine discussion and debate about who in the nation would makes the best president.
 It was widely assumed that George Washington would be chosen as the first holder of the office, and that thereafter the electors would exercise discretion in debating and voting in the disconnected state meetings, quite often scattering votes among a variety of candidates.
 If this had not been the working assumption, there would have been no apparent reason to create the office of elector in the first place.
 Indeed, there was focused concern that after the easy Washington choice, electors might be parochial in casting their votes, so the Constitution does not allow a state's electors to cast both of their votes for inhabitants of their own state.5